isfar17/Flask-blog-app-using-Flask-Blueprint/README.md

 -> main.py
 ```

-Then I created blog/templates/blog and pasted html files into them.We created templates/blog folder to avoid collision
+Then I created templates/blog inside blog and pasted html files into it.
+We created templates/blog folder to avoid collision
 between the apps.
 If we did not put the inside folder, flask would search in default  ```templates``` folder for the templates. since we are in different
 app, so we define our templates folder like this.
-And put assts,css,js into static folder(after creating).I created an ```__init__.py``` file
+And put assts,css,js into static folder (after creating the folder).I created an ```__init__.py``` file
-under project folder to configure everything. ```main.py``` file will only run the whole project.
+under project folder to configure everything. **```main.py``` file will only run the whole project**.
 Inside the blog app, i created another views.py file to route
 all the urls to their paths.
 ```
 -> Project -1